University of Manitoba: Later 20th century

 The nondenominational University College—created by historian W.L.
 Morton—was completed in 1963.
-The following year, St. Andrew's College became an associated college of the U of M. (It would gain special affiliation status 2 decades later.)
+The following year, St. Andrew's College became an associated college of the University of Manitoba.
+(It would gain special affiliation status 2 decades later.)
 Also at this time, the University recognized the Canadian Mennonite Bible College (now Canadian Mennonite University), the Catherine Booth Bible College (now Booth University College), and the Prairie Theatre Exchange, as "approved teaching centres."

 In 1966, the Manitoba Law School would be fully incorporated into the university as the Faculty of Law.

 Responding to population pressure, the policy of university education would be initiated in the 1960s.
 As result, in 1967, two of the colleges that had originally been part of the University of Manitoba were given university status of their own by the provincial government: United College, which had been formed by the merging of Wesley College and Manitoba College, would become the University of Winnipeg; and Brandon College would become Brandon University.

-In 1968, the Manitoba Theatre Centre and the U of M English Department combined to offer theatre courses at the university.
+In 1968, the Manitoba Theatre Centre and the University of Manitoba English Department combined to offer theatre courses at the university.
 In 1970, the Faculty of Arts and Science separated to form the individual Faculties of Arts and of Science.

-On 28 January 1981, St. Andrew's College, which originally trained the ministry for the Ukrainian Orthodox Church of Canada, became an affiliated college and would be the first Ukrainian-language college opened by the Eastern Orthodox Church in North America.

 Recent history and legacy

 St. Boniface College and St. John's College, two of the founding colleges of the university, still remain part of the University of Manitoba.
 St. Boniface is the university's only French-language college, offering instruction in French, as well as facilities for the training of teachers who expect to teach in the French language.
 St. John's, which dates back to 1820, offers instruction in Arts and Science and, among other special programs, prepares men and women for the ordained ministry of the Anglican Church.
 St. Andrew's College today remains a home to a large Ukrainian cultural and religious library.

-In 1993/94, the U of M became the first university in Canada to offer a master's degree in interior design.
+In 1993/94, the University of Manitoba became the first university in Canada to offer a master's degree in interior design.

 In 1999, the university launched Smartpark, a 100-acre research and technology park at the Fort Garry Campus.

 On 28 February 2002, Canada Post issued 'University of Manitoba, 1877–2002' as part of the Canadian Universities series.
 The stamp was based on a design by Steven Slipp, based on photographs by Mike Grandmaison and on an illustration by Bonnie Ross.
 The 48¢ stamps are perforated 13.5 and were printed by Ashton-Potter Canada Limited.

 The administrative position of "Vice-President (Indigenous)" was established at the university in October 2019 to lead the development and implementation of Indigenous-focused initiatives, engagement, research, etc.